Bill Of The Month: A $48,329 Allergy Test Is A Lot Of Scratch

 Clearly uncomfortable with the charges, Winston's physician advised her — in advance — to contest it with Stanford's billing department.
 So Winston did, and Stanford gave her a nearly 50 percent discount for her coinsurance share of the bill.
 It never hurts to ask.

-Still, Stanford received more than $12,000 total from Winston and her insurer for allergy patch tests — a cost that is borne by insurance policyholders and taxpayers.
+Still, Stanford received more than $12,000 total from Winston and her insurer for allergy-patch tests — a cost that is borne by insurance policyholders and taxpayers.

 Researchers have linked consolidation by Northern California providers such as Stanford and Sutter Health to higher health costs for the region's consumers.
 A local health workers union also has taken aim at Stanford's costs with two city ballot initiatives that attempt to rein in what Stanford and other health providers can charge patients in Palo Alto and Livermore.